BranikSWG/orm/1.x/entities.md

 ---
 # Entities

-An entity is an object-oriented representation of an SQL table.
+An entity is an object-oriented representation of a table's row, in a form of a class which extends the `Opis\ORM\Entity` base class.
-Entity classes are derived from the `Opis\ORM\Entity` base class, and each instance of such a class is a direct mapping to a row of its corresponding table.

 ```php
 use Opis\ORM\Entity;